Understanding Your TrainingPeaks.com Structured Workout Plan

 Q: Can I export run workouts in more than just FIT format?

 Yes.
-Power-based run workouts can be exported to ZWO, ERG, and MRC as well as FIT format.
+Power-based run workouts can be exported to ZWO, ERG, and MRC, as well as in FIT format.
 HR and Pace-based workouts can only be exported to FIT format.

 Q: Why is the planned TSS always higher than my actual TSS?